codesardine/jak/README.md

   * further reading about Pygi [here](https://wiki.gnome.org/Projects/PyGObject).

 You can write hybrid Web and Desktop applications on Linux in a webview, including but not limited to DOCKS, Widgets, or any other sort of apps.
- This works same way as Node Webkit or Electron with a few diferences.

 ## Features
  * You can use any scripting language you like (PHP, Python, Ruby, Javascript)!
  * Use HTML5, CSS3 or Webgl.